Researcher Matthew Akester walks in the footsteps of the pastResearcher Matthew Akester walks in the footsteps of the past

 Tell us a bit about your journey in his footsteps.
 How long did it take?

-About 10 years.
-Actually for longer than that I was “˜travelling across nine passes and through nine valleys’, as the Tibetan proverb says, exploring the country with the help of Khyentsé’s Guide, walking with a backpack full of camping gear, and taking rides on trucks and buses, horses and donkey carts.
+Matthew Akester: About 10 years.
+Actually for longer than that I was “traveling across nine passes and through nine valleys,” as the Tibetan proverb says, exploring the country with the help of Khyentsé’s guide, walking with a backpack full of camping gear, and taking rides on trucks and buses, horses and donkey carts.
 But most of the actual work was reading—that is, the work of recovering the rare, local literary sources in which the history of local temples is often preserved, as well as surveying a vast range of published traditional literature for any mention of the places.

-Of course, interviewing local people, monks and scholars, was educative, but I often found that their knowledge of a place’s history was a partly-remembered version of one of these texts.
-The largest single group of rare guidebook manuscripts I was able to find has recently been reproduced in book form by the Tibetan Library in Dharamshala, India.
+Of course, interviewing local people, monks and scholars, was educative, but I often found that their knowledge of a place’s history was a partly remembered version of one of these texts.
+The largest single group of rare guidebook manuscripts I was able to find had recently been reproduced in book form by the Tibetan Library in Dharamshala, India.
 And I was able to pass on several other rare books to Gene Smith and the Tibetan Buddhist Resource Center (formerly based in New York) to be digitized and preserved.
-The photo research was also painstaking, but greatly facilitated by access to the photographs taken by the late queen mother of Sikkim on her 1935-1936 pilgrimage, some of which are published for the first time in the book.
+The photo research was also painstaking, but greatly facilitated by access to the photographs taken by the late queen mother of Sikkim on her 1935 to 1936 pilgrimage, some of which are published for the first time in the book.

 What else is interesting about Khyensé himself?